searceinc/RStoolKit/CONTRIBUTING.md

 First of all, welcome!
 We're excited that you'd like to contribute.
 How would you like to help?

 If you bored to read the full document, no worrires.
-Just follow the four points.
+Just follow the five points.

 * We are open for any new Pull requests.
 * Please first have a discussion with the manitainers by creating an issue.